Correct wiring is important to avoid problems.

 AWG 20

-We even could use even thinner wires but AWG 20 is pretty small for a big Droid like R2-D2
+We even could use even thinner wires but AWG 20 is already pretty small for a big Droid like R2-D2